HamzaG737/multi-label-URL-classification/README.md

 ```shell
 $ python infer_categories.py --path_to_input path/to/text_file
 ```
+You will need two binary models for the inference , a fasttext model and the classifier one ( MLARAM , see methods for more details).
+You can download them via this link.
+After download , you need to store them in a models directory that shares the same workspace as infer_categories.py .
+If you want to avoid these steps , you can train from scratch ( see next subsection) and then run the inference module.

 The results will be stored in a csv file in the **data/results.csv** path.
 You can change this path with the *--path_results* argument ( you can see the list of the full arguments in the *config.py* module).

 ### Training